 - House Bill 16-1289

-Please check back in November, 2017 for instructions and documents for participating in the 2017-18 Career Success Pilot Program.
+Please check back in late January, 2018 for instructions and documents for participating in the 2017-18 Career Success Pilot Program.

 Participation & Reporting Requirements Timeline

-Step 2: Complete and submit and official "Credentials Reporting Form" by June 30th.
-(Form will be available November 2017)
+Step 2: Complete and submit an official "Credentials Reporting Form" by June 30, 2018